saiga006/message-finder/README.md

   - In some phones, it works in DND mode, as it uses alarm category for notification
   - OnBoarding Screen for FTI by User

+#### Beta 2.1.0 Changelog:
+  - Added support for contact picker feature, now user can pick their contacts directly from contact app, instead of typing manually
+  - Refactored and redefined permission dialog flow for auto suggestion feature
+  - Bug Fix:
+    1. Temp crash fix for bitmap memory consumption in FTI page for low end devices.

 #### Beta 2.0.0 Changelog:
   - Support for Android 10